ronv/sidey/_posts/2019-04-12-proxy-as-the-way-of-metaprogramming-in-js.md

 <script src="https://gist.github.com/patrykboch/3e2608d8ba474e311066d7bafe06127e.js"></script>

-I use the `get()` trap to intercept default behavior when accessing the property.
+I use the `get` trap to intercept the default behavior when accessing the property.
 I passed three arguments to the trap: 1) the `trapTarget` - the target object for the proxy, 2) the `key` - the property and 3) the `receiver` - it's the proxy reference.
 Logic ends with `Reflect` - the js object without constructor which expresses a default js behavior.
 Every proxy trap has an equivalent in a `Reflect` method.
 <br>
 <br>